Reinforcement Learning from Compiler

 Indexing Semantics

-Lanser‑CLI negotiates positionEncoding with the server (default LSP utf‑16) and allows CLI I/O in utf‑8 or codepoint.
-When they differ, both are surfaced in verbose traces; bundles retain server coordinates.
+Lanser‑CLI negotiates positionEncoding with the server, preferring LSP utf‑16, while also supporting utf‑8 and codepoint CLI I/O. When server and CLI encodings differ, both coordinate systems can be surfaced in verbose traces; bundles retain server coordinates.

 Relocate Algorithm (deterministic)